-VIP seating, which covers the center orchestra seats and center balcony, costs $23 per seat for adults and children at all shows, which is a lot of money for a movie, even with a song and dance number thrown in.
+You can purchase VIP seating, which covers the center orchestra seats and center balcony per seat for adults and children at all shows, which you may consider a lot of money for a movie, even with a song and dance number thrown in.

 General Admission reserved tickets are a bargain compared to other movie theatres on Hollywood Blvd.
 These are seats on the side of the theatre on the main floor and the balcony which have a perfectly good view of the stage and screen.
-They are $14 for adults and $11 for children and seniors for evening shows with a $2 discount on adult tickets only at matinees.
 Tickets can be purchased online or at the box office.
 Shows do sell out in advance so it's best to check the website elcapitantheatre.com or call 1-800-DISNEY6 for ticket availability.
 Goldstar sometimes has discount tickets to El Capitan.

 El Capitan Theatre